 - Step 2: Lender Approval

-- The lender reviews the new borrower’s application.
-If approved, they will transfer the mortgage responsibility to the new borrower.
+- Lenders first look over a new borrower’s application.
+If that application gets approved, the lender passes all mortgage responsibilities to the new borrower.

 - Step 3: Legal Formalities